 - Gaming consoles (Xbox, PlayStation, Nintendo, …)

-Moreover, you’ll find Smart DNS support, which works on pretty much any internet-enabled device.
-It’s great for streaming, so don’t think of it as another security measure.
+You’ll find Smart DNS support, which works on any internet-enabled device.
+It’s great for streaming, no security whatsoever.
 CyberGhost’s simultaneous connections are its weak point in 2026.
-NordVPN has 10, ExpressVPN has 10 to 14, and CyberGhost is still capped at seven.
+NordVPN has 10, ExpressVPN has 10 to 14, and CyberGhost is still capped at only 7.

 Sure, additional router support can protect more devices.
 However, that applies only to devices connected to that router, so it’s of no use outside the household.
 We expect the VPN to read this review and act upon our criticism.

-A VPN can never be too safe, but it surely can be the opposite.
+A VPN can never be too safe, but it can be the opposite.
 For us, the most important part of our CyberGhost review is this.
-After using this provider for years and trying out its apps over again, we discovered that it’s one of the safest providers.
-Let’s see what the background of this seemingly rushed conclusion.
+After using this VPN for years and testing its apps over again, we discovered that it’s one of the safest VPNs.
+Here’s the full background of our seemingly rushed conclusion.

 🟢 Basic VPN Features